-Find, Hire, Train, and Manage a Property Management Virtual Assistant
+Find, Train, and Manage a Property Management Virtual Assistant

 Property managers have their work cut out for them.
 Doing everything required to maintain properties for clients, on top of accounting tasks and observing government regulations, can take a toll on managers and real estate brokers trying to operate a successful business.

-So, to prevent yourself from burning out completely, you must learn how to hire and maintain a competent staff, starting with a property management virtual assistant.
+So, to prevent yourself from burning out completely, you must learn how to find and maintain a competent staff, starting with a property management virtual assistant.

 A VA will take care of your business's low-level tasks so you can focus on big-picture items for your business.
 This enables you to generate more revenue as a property manager while avoiding operator burnout (OBO).

 This article discusses everything you must know to find and train a virtual assistant who can help reduce your potential for burnout.
-It'll also tackle some of the more difficult parts of managing your virtual contractor, particularly firing them if things aren't working out.
+It'll also tackle some of the more difficult parts of managing your virtual contractor, particularly ending the working relationship with them if things aren't working out.

 First, you must know where to find the best virtual assistants, specifically for real estate and property management.
 Whether your VA lives and works in the Philippines or another country, getting a person knowledgeable about your industry makes the training process much easier!